 Connect the cold water supply using 3/4 inch National Pipe Thread "NPT" to the fitting marked "C" (COLD).
 For ease of removing the water heater for service or replacement, connect the water pipes with a coupling called a union.
-We recommend using a dielectric-type union (available at local plumbing supplies stores).
+We recommend using a dielectric-type union, commonly available at most local plumbing suppliers.
 Dielectric unions can help prevent corrosion caused by tiny electric currents common in copper water pipes and can help extend the life of the water heater.
+See step 10 for installing the leak detection system, for further installation instructions.